codydjango/shawty/README.md

-## 😎 Shawty url-shortening service
+## 😎 Shawty URl shortening service

-This service will take a standard url, and return a much shorter url comprised of a hand-selected set of very special emoji characters.
+This service will take a standard URL, and return a much shorter URL comprised of a hand-selected set of very special emoji characters.

 This API is built with python, graphql, and postgresql.